methinksBot/methinksEventTrigger/README.md

 ```

-## In-app question
+## In-app Question
+Please provide methinks a list of questions you designed, one for each event trigger.

-Once you implement event triggers on your app, please send corresponding question for each evnet trigger.
-For bookmark, you don't need to send question.
-Please contant your methinks account executive.
+No question is needed for bookmarks.
+Please contact your methinks account executive.